Genesis has DSP contracts with the Departments of Health in Gauteng and the Westerns Cape.

 All Genesis benefit options make provision for all private hospital accounts relating to the treatment of PMB conditions to be paid in full (except for specific exclusions listed in the rules, or in the case of personal expenses).

 It is important to remember that, unlike treatment received in a public hospital, your private hospital account does not include charges for your treatment by doctors (or other healthcare providers).
-These charges are billed for separately by each and every provider independantly of the hospital claim.
+These charges are billed for separately by each and every provider independently of the hospital claim.
 In regard to these service providers (the doctors etc. not the hospital), the limits as set out in the rules of Genesis will apply.
-According to these rules, Genesis will reimburse claims at 100% of the Genesis tariff for members on the Private Choice Option and at 200% of the Genesis tariff on all other benefit options.
+According to these rules, Genesis will reimburse claims at 100% of the scale of benefits (“Scheme Tariff”) for members on the Private Choice option and at 200% of the scale of benefits (“Scheme Tariff”) on all other benefit options.

 In summary thus far, if you choose treatment of a PMB illness condition in a private hospital and your doctor charges more than the Genesis tariff, you will be liable for the co-payment (difference in cost).